enasequence/read_docs/prog_01.md

 ## Create the Study XML

 Below is an example XML for submitting a study.
-Change the XML by entering your own information and save it as a file, for example "project.xml".
+Change the XML by entering your own information and save it as a file, for example `project.xml`.

 ```xml
 <?xml version = '1.0' encoding = 'UTF-8'?>